-State Departments of Transportation must ultimately support implementation of a U.S. Bicycle Route and may lead the process or may rely on partner organizations and volunteers.
-State DOTs that do not have the capacity to pursue implementation directly can create partnerships and contracts with non-government organizations, stakeholder organizations and volunteers to achieve implementation.
-The Best Practice Report case studies on the Implementation Resources page provide examples of three different models used by states to achieve implementation.
+State departments of transportation (DOTs) are ultimately responsible for supporting and overseeing U.S. Bicycle Routes with their state; however DOTs may delegate the legwork to external partners.
+DOTs that do not have the capacity to pursue implementation directly can partner/contract with non-government organizations, stakeholder organizations, and volunteers.
+Refer to the case studies in the Best Practice Report in the Implementation Resources for examples of different models used by states to achieve implementation.

 DOTs may consider collaborating with these types of organizations:

-Adventure Cycling Association provides training and technical assistance to help work through the implementation process with agency staff and partners.
-Contact the Travel Initiatives Department at firstname.lastname@example.org to learn more.
+Adventure Cycling provides training and technical assistance to work through the implementation process with agency staff and partners.
+Contact firstname.lastname@example.org to learn more.

 Communication can be achieved through in-person meetings, conference calls, web conferences, emails, or Google Groups.
 Adventure Cycling can assist with the coordination of these meetings.

-The National Corridor Plan provides a starting point for choosing which corridor will be implemented as a U.S. Bicycle Route.
+The National Corridor Plan provides a starting point for choosing where to develop a U.S. Bicycle Route.
 Corridors can be adjusted or added within a state to take advantage of existing or emerging bicycle infrastructure or other routing opportunities.
-Please contact Adventure Cycling at email@example.com to inquire about adding or changing a corridor.
 Read the FAQs for Planners to learn more about corridors and how they're numbered.

 The designation process begins next, which includes: